feedhenry-raincatcher/raincatcher-core/CONTRIBUTING.md

 ## Asking for help

-Whether you're contributing a new feature or bug fix, or simply submitting a ticket, the RainCatcheer team is available for technical advice or feedback.
+Whether you're contributing a new feature or bug fix, or simply submitting a ticket, the RainCatcher team is available for technical advice or feedback.
 You can reach us at [gitter chat](https://gitter.im/FeedhenryRaincatcher/Lobby) or the [feedhenry-raincatcher list](https://www.redhat.com/mailman/listinfo/feedhenry-raincatcher) -- both are actively monitored.